UCT DIVISION OF NURSE EDUCATION - PRACTICAL NURSE PROGRAM

 Acceptance to the Program is contingent upon submission of complete and verifiable documentation demonstrating compliance with the immunization requirements.
 Specifically:

-• Completed Vaccine series and/or Positive Titers demonstrating immunity to: Hepatitis B, Measles, Mumps, Rubella, and Varicella [documentation of illness does not meet this requirement]
+• Completed Vaccine series [2 does of MMR vaccine and 2 doses of Varicella vaccine] OR Positive Titers demonstrating immunity to: Measles, Mumps, Rubella, and Varicella [documentation of illness does not meet this requirement];

-• Influenza vaccine for the current season due October 15th for all students
+• Influenza vaccine for the current season due in October (date will be announced) for all students

 Health Clearance & Immunization Form